ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/vademecum.md

 A dependency grammar model is adhered to for syntactic annotation, in line with much recent work on computational approaches to ancient Greek and Latin syntax.

 The corpus largely follows v.
-1.3. of the [Perseus guidelines](http://static.perseus.tufts.edu/docs/guidelines.pdf) for the syntactic annotation of Latin.
+2.0. of the [Perseus guidelines](https://github.com/PerseusDL/treebank_data/blob/master/AGDT2/guidelines/Greek_guidelines.md) for the syntactic annotation of Ancient Greek.
 A few modifications have been implemented for features that are unsuited for the annotation of an epigraphic corpus.
 For instance, the corpus does not assign syntactic roles to sentence punctuation, which is typically absent from epigraphic inscriptions and is therefore primarily an editorial choice.
 Instead, blank tokens (with “-” in the Token field) are used to fill syntactic roles that are not represented by actual tokens in the text.

-These fields are a work in progress: currently, data is included for most Sabellic, Venetic and Messapic inscriptions containing at least one verb.
+These fields are a work in progress.
+As of version 1.1, data is included for all sentences containing at least one verb, except for four of the longest inscriptions in Latin, which are also relatively late (Text_IDs 3605, 5988, 15380, 15381).

 All information was added manually.